egyptEGRBU

 Common Delay Causes

-High traffic during peak seasons
+High traffic volumes

 Weather conditions and peak season congestion factors